mega2799/AnOsuSimulator/README.md

 This project was developed following those [examination rules](https://apice.unibo.it/xwiki/bin/view/Courses/OOP2021-esame), proposed on this [form](https://virtuale.unibo.it/mod/forum/discuss.php?d=78799).

 ## How to run me!
+We discovered that we can't push into the repository large files, out jar is over 400Mb so you need to build it yourself

 - You can run using the command
 ```py